vimster/text-classification/README.md

 # Text Classification
-Script for classifying text documents using the Hidden Markov Model and the Viterbi algorithm.
+Script for classifying text documents using the Naive Bayes classification.

 ## Usage
 Copy the xml corpus files into the root folder named corpus.